-After having developed tolerance to liquids, you can now move on to full liquids and slowly build your tolerance towards soft and pureed foods two to four days after surgery.
+After having developed tolerance to clear and thicker liquids, you can now move slowly to build your tolerance towards soft and pureed foods two to four days after the surgery.
 Follow these guidelines to prevent malnutrition after gastric bypass surgery.

-- There should be a gap of at least 30 minutes between a meal and a drink.
+- Have a 30-minute gap between a meal and a drink.